 However, although Euro is the official currency, there are people in Spain, especially the older generations, who still feel comfortable transacting money in terms of the old Spain Currency, the Peseta.
 It is in some parts of rural Spain that prices are still mentioned in Pesetas but finally are always paid in Euro.

 The exchange rate is 1 Euro=166.386 Peseta.
 Pesetas, the old Spain Currency lost its legal tender status in Spain on the 1st of March 2002 but the Pesetas notes and coins that were legal tender on the 31 st of December,2001 remain indefinitely exchangeable in any of the Central Bank branches.

 The currency used in Spain is Euro, like many of the countries of the European Union, One Euro values up to 1.3491U.S dollars.
 Notes with denominations of five, ten, twenty, hundred, two hundred, and five hundred Euros are available in the market.

-The coins in the Spain Currency of Euro start with a 1 cent piece and ends with a 2 Euro piece.
-On the denomination side of the Spanish (Euro) coin is the same for all European countries but the image on the face side of the coin varies according to the country of the European Union that is using the coin.
+The coins in the Spain Currency of the Euro start with a 1 cent piece and end with a 2 Euro piece.
+The denomination side of the Spanish (Euro) coin is the same for all European countries but the image on the face side of the coin varies according to the country of the European Union that is using the coin.